Credit Points: Six

 Mode(s) of delivery: On-campus (Sydney)

 This unit explores the passion social work has for social justice and equality and the ideas about its cause and effect on the lives of individuals, families, communities and society - nationally and internationally.
 Theories that have social justice and critical analysis as their focus will be explored.
 A framework for a critically informed practice for evaluating the effectiveness of ‘the self’ as well as knowledge and practice skills will be explored in the current debates about social work's current and future role in the helping professions.
+Attention to anti-discriminatory and cross-cultural skills and language, and working effectively with difference in order to work towards an emancipatory outcome for all client groups will inform the skill development.
+Socially inclusive practice will be explored with specific attention given to spirituality and religion, and social work with people with disabilities and different abilities, sexual orientation and preference.

 The workload for this unit is 9 hours per week.
 This includes timetabled class time and private study time.